nitzan-dex/azure-az900-notes/1_Cloud_Concepts/1.2_Benefits_of_Use/README.md

 Azure services offer notifying if a service is out of compliance, or perfoming automatic software updates(Auto Managed in Paas And Saas).

 ### Describe the benefits of manageability in the cloud
-The "what" and "how" of managing cloud resources.
-The training module calls these "" vs "management in" as the what and how, respecitively.

 **Management of**
 - Autoscaling
 - Preconfigured templates